Last Updated on

 Dev – Your message to those who say getting 18-20% returns is easy?

 Mr. Anonymous – Most businesses would grow at a nominal GDP growth rate in future.
 Occasionally one would find a business growing faster than that but again he wouldn’t have full networth in the same.

 On top of it, most mutual funds holding 50-60 stocks claim to earn 18-20% which looks impossible unless the economy grows at that pace going forward.

-Someone with 10 stocks may as well grow at 18-20% in short run but over long term it will reverse to the mean.
+Someone with 10 stocks may as well grow at 18-20% in short-run but over the long term, it will reverse to the mean.